semrush/intergalactic/website/docs2/data-display/bar-chart/bar-chart.md

 ::: tip
 **Difference from histogram chart**

-Bar chart displays distribution of data sets by quality categories.
+Bar chart displays distribution of datasets by quality categories.

-Histogram charts are used to display distribution of data sets: how often values fall into quantitative ranges.
+Histogram charts are used to display distribution of datasets: how often values fall into quantitative ranges.
 :::

 Important points to keep in mind when presenting data as a bar chart: